karet-org/karet-docs/reference/web-api.md

 The web service (`karet`) hosts both the UI and the JSON API the UI talks to.
-The `/api/*` routes exist solely to back the browser UI and require a session cookie -- they are not a stable public surface and not intended for scripting.
+The `/api/*` routes exist solely to back the browser UI and require a session cookie, they are not a stable public surface and not intended for scripting.
 For machine-driven workflows, talk directly to the S3 store: pipelines, dashboards, and jobs all live as JSON / Parquet objects under `pipelines/<slug>/`.